TheForsakenFurby/Surface-Rules-Guide-Minecraft-JE-1.18/Guide.md

 	]
 }
 ```
 > ^ Here, I want sandstone on dry land, stone in shallow water and prismarine in deep water, so I run multiple water conditions in sequence.
 The first checks that water is less than one block deep and places sandstone on success; I want no variation here, so I have `surface_depth_multiplier` set to `0`.
-The second checks that water is less than 10 blocks deep, with some variation, and places stone there.
+The second checks that water is 10 blocks deep or less, with some variation, and places stone there.
 Because I do want variation here, I have `surface_depth_multiplier` set to a non-zero value.
 I'd rather have the maximum water depth be shallower than 10 blocks rather than deeper, so I chose a positive number for `surface_depth_multiplier` rather than a negative one.
 Finally, I place prismarine everywhere else (which is by this point just in deep water).
 I don't want to have prismarine underneath stone in shallow water, so I set `add_stone_depth` to `true`.

   </details>